 If this describes your situation, you’re not out of luck.
 Georgia has a statutory employer law just for situations like these.
 This law states that if a subcontractor has three or more employees but doesn’t carry workers’ compensation insurance, the injured employee may be able to obtain benefits from the general contractor.

-The construction accident lawyers at our firm have been focused on helping clients recover workers’ compensation benefits for decades.
+Our Atlanta injury lawyers have been focused on helping clients recover workers’ compensation benefits for decades.
 We understand what it takes to recover the full benefits our clients are entitled to receive, and we have the experience to prove that your injury is directly related to your construction accident.
-If you or a family member is one of the injured workers, contact the Atlanta, Georgia workers’ compensation attorneys of Gerber & Holder Law.
+If you or a family member is one of the injured workers, contact the Atlanta, Georgia workers’ compensation attorneys of Gerber & Holder Workers’ Compensation Attorneys.

 We will fight to make sure you receive the benefits you deserve.